Ivo-Balbaert/The_Way_to_Jai/README.md

 # Learning_Jai
-A book to discover and learn the Jai programming language
+A book to discover and learn the Jai programming language!